-2.4 Questions and answers
+2.4.
+Questions and answers

-Applicants/Lead Applicants are invited to post questions via the SmartME intake system's support section only and in order to receive an answer, at the latest by 5 October 2020.
+Applicants/Lead Applicants are invited to post questions via the SmartME intake system's support section only and in order to receive an answer, at the latest by 31 May 2021 at 15:59 hrs Helsinki time (EET).

-Questions and answers will be made available to all registered Applicants/Lead Applicants in an anonymised and redacted form on 13 October 2020.
+Questions and answers will be made available to all registered Applicants/Lead Applicants in an anonymised and redacted form on 8 June 2021.

-3. Pre-Qualification eligibility criteria and minimum requirements
+3 Pre-Qualification eligibility criteria and minimum requirements